-- assertion: these are allowed everywhere a C label is allowed, or just before a block closing brace.
-See section 2.4.1. - loop annotation (invariant, variant, assign clauses): is allowed immediately before a loop statement: for , while , do ... while .
-See Section 2.4.2. - statement contract: very similar to a function contract, and placed before a statement or a block.
-Semantic conditions must be checked (no goto going inside, no goto going outside).
+- statement contract: very similar to a function contract, and placed before a statement or a block.
+Semantic conditions must be checked (e.g., no goto going inside, no goto going outside).
 See Section 2.4.4. - ghost code: regular C code, only visible from the specifications, that is only allowed to modify ghost variables.
 See section 2.12.
 This includes ghost braces for enclosing blocks.